Thread Pitch Identifier Skip to main content

 5. Review Matches

-The identifier returns ranked matches with confidence scores.
-Each match shows the full thread designation, nominal size, TPI or pitch, tap drill size, minor diameter, pitch diameter, and the thread standard.
-High-confidence matches (>95%) are highlighted green.
-Multiple close matches indicate your measurement may be between standards — verify with a thread gauge or known nut.
+The identifier returns ranked candidates with proximity-based confidence scores.
+Each match shows the thread designation, nominal size, TPI and pitch, thread form, and a tap drill prompt.
+Multiple close matches indicate your measurement may be between standards - verify with a thread gauge or known nut.

 Built For